Single Candlestick Patterns: Overview, 8 Types, Trading Strategy, Pros vs Cons

 What Are the Different Single Candlestick Patterns?

-There are many types of single candlestick patterns that provide trading insights and signals.
-The following are ten significant single candlestick patterns.
+There are mainly 8 types of single candlestick patterns that provide trading insights and signals.

 1. Shooting Star Candlestick Pattern